Özgür Aktaş: Telstar

 In August 2021, Aktaş signed with SC Telstar.
 He made his official debut on 13 August in a 2–2 draw against NAC Breda, coming on as a substitute for Jip Molenaar in the 75th minute.
 On 17 September, he scored his first goal for Telstar, which proved to be the match-winner in the 1–0 away win over his former club Dordrecht.

+MVV

+On 14 July 2023, Aktaş joined Eerste Divisie club MVV on a two-year contract.
+He made his debut for the Sterrendragers on the first matchday of the season, starting in a 3–1 win over VVV-Venlo.
+On 6 November, he scored his first goal for the club, opening the score by heading in a Tunahan Taşçı corner-kick in a 1–1 league draw against Emmen.

 International career

 He is available to represent for either the Netherlands or Turkey, being born in the Netherlands and is of Turkish descent.